TeYuanLiu/teyuanliu.github.io/content/blog/distributed-system.md

 updated = 2025-05-04
 +++

-A distributed system is a system consists of many services running independently on different servers (servers can be physical machines, VMs, or containers) and connected via a network.
+A distributed system is a system consists of many services running independently on different physical machines or Virtual Machines (VM) and connected via a network.
 Although its services are distributed, it appears as a single entity to the end user.
 <!-- more -->

-However, when we want to create a software application, distributed system may not be the one that first shows up in our minds.
+However, when we want to create a software application, distributed system may not be the one that first shows up in our mind.
 A more intuitive and straightforward way is to create one single application that handles the end-to-end workflow.
-This tightly coupled structure leads us to the monolithic architecture.
+This tightly-coupled structure leads us to the monolithic architecture.

 ## Monolithic